neekee/jquery-overlay/README.md

 matchObject = /\B@\w+/g; // every words start with @ match
 ```

-`cssObject` MUST be a Object.
+`cssObject` MUST be an Object.
 It controls the style of boxes which are put under the matching strings in the textarea.

 ```js
 cssObject = {